dingusxmcgee/dingusxmcgee.github.io/_posts/2023-03-17-Multi-Language-Script-Execution-Leads-to-Asyncrat.md

 Bitsadmin, seems legit.
 Rizzohistory[.]com/img/work.txt ?
 Gotta be work related!

-CS says it blocked the process, which is great.
+EDR says it blocked the process, which is great.
 But lets check it out.

 Let's start with the parent: